fortinet/fortiadc-azure-ha/README.md

 # FortiADC HA

 This project contains the code and templates for the **Microsoft Azure** FortiADC HA deployments.
+This template supports deploying the FortiADC VRRP HA Pair with Azure Load Balancers.

 ## Azure Portal